Gromobrody/graphility/docs/quick.rst

 .. note::

-   If you are windows user, you should keep separate index codes from __main__ (see https://bitbucket.org/codernity/codernitydb/issue/12/error-in-tutorial-sample) because codernitydb3 uses inspect module, which doesn't work as expected on windows.
+   If you are windows user, you should keep separate index codes from __main__ (see https://bitbucket.org/codernity/codernitydb/issue/12/error-in-tutorial-sample) because graphility uses inspect module, which doesn't work as expected on windows.

 Insert / Save / Store